HIV Symptoms in Men

 - Rapid weight loss

 More information on the symptoms of HIV.

-Unusual skin probelms can occur as either an early or late HIV symptom in men:
+Unusual skin problems can occur as either early or late HIV symptoms in men:

 - Rashes may develop on 'moist' areas of a man's body such as the groin, penis or anus